drandreaskrueger/chainhammer/README.md

 See

 * logbook [log.md](log.md) for what I have done to get this faster on Quorum, step by step.
-* [other-clients.md](other-clients.md) for EWF Tobalaba, and other clients
 * some ideas what to try next: [TODO.md](TODO.md) = e.g. IBFT, geth/parity PoA, IPC not RPC, Crux not Constellation, etc.

 Suggestions please: how can I speed this up further?

 ## you
-[other-projects.md](other-projects.md) using this, or which are similar to this.
+See [other-projects.md](other-projects.md) using this, or which are similar to this.
+Please report back when you have done other / new measurements.

 ## credits